liviamiyabara/stock-analysis-challenge/README.md

 ![ScreenShot](https://github.com/liviamiyabara/stock-analysis-challenge/blob/main/Resources/Loop%20tickerIndex.png)

 ## Summary
-Summary: In a summary statement, address the following questions.
 #### a) What are the advantages or disadvantages of refactoring code?
 #### b) How do these pros and cons apply to refactoring the original VBA script?